nicolastrada/Computer_Vision/README.md

 # Computer_Vision
 Exercises of Computer Vision.
 University Course

-For this exercises we will use a DNN (Neural Network) for object-detection.
+For one of this exercises we will use a DNN (Neural Network) for object-detection.
 YOLO v3 --> To execute the exercise '8_dnn.ipynb' you need to download the file with the weights of the already trained network (247 MB) from this address: https://pjreddie.com/media/files/yolov3.weights.